10 Tips to Keep Your RV Working Smoothly

 - Seals and Seams– Keep an eye on the external seals and seams.
 Watch for cracking and holes especially on the roof.
 Most damage is caused by water penetration that seeps in along the seams.
 The leak can go unnoticed inside a wall or along the roof for long periods and causing rot and mold to develop.

 - Maintain Batteries– Batteries should not be discharged below 50% before recharging them.
-When charging your batteries, we suggest using a smart charger with a controller.
+When charging your batteries, we suggest using a SMART charger with a controller.
 Adding solar panels is an easy way to maintain your batteries charge.

-- Look under your RV– Take quick look for loose, corroding or broken items.
+- Look under your RV– Take a quick look for loose, corroding or broken items.
 Doing this can save you from breaking down and keep you on the road to your family’s adventure.

 - Test and Run Systems– Systems that are not used for extended periods of time in the RV should be run occasionally.
 For example, when you are at an RV park on full hookups for an extended period it’s a good idea to run the generator and water pump for about 20-30 minutes each month.